Commandos Military Unit

 The Jednostka Wojskowa Komandosów, commonly called JWK and formerly known as 1 Pułk Specjalny Komandosów (1 PSK), is one of six special forces units currently operating within Poland's Centrum Operacji Specjalnych - Dowództwo Komponentu Wojsk Specjalnych (COS - DKWS, en.
 Special Operations Center - Special Forces Component Command).
 JWK (although under different name and with different structure) was formed in 1961 and is the oldest still active Polish special operations unit.
 The unit is located in Lubliniec, Poland.

 The regiment has carried out the majority of special operations that have resulted in the gathering of actual Polish Intelligence.
 In the early years of the global war on terrorism, The regiment carried out special operations alongside US Navy SEALs from the Naval Special Warfare Development Group also known as SEAL Team Six.

 Mission

-Thanks to the unit's high recruitment standards, and a special training program the Regiment implemented several years ago, the unit's soldiers display a very high level of skills and professionalism and are trained to undertake a wide range of special missions during war, crisis and peace time.
+The unit's soldiers usually display a very high level of skills due to rigorous training and are trained to undertake a wide range of special missions during war, crisis and peace time.